 CES continues to invest in research and development of new technologies and in the top-end scientific talent that can develop and refine these technologies.
-CES operates eight separate lab facilities across North America: two in Houston, Texas; two in Midland, Texas; one in Sterling, Kansas; and one in each of Calgary, Alberta; Grand Prairie, Alberta; Carlyle, Saskatchewan; and Delta, British Columbia.
+CES operates nine separate lab facilities across North America: two in Houston, Texas; two in Midland, Texas; one in Sterling, Kansas; and one in each of Calgary, Alberta; Grand Prairie, Alberta; Carlyle, Saskatchewan; and Delta, British Columbia.
 In the US, CES' main chemical manufacturing and reacting facility is located in Sterling, Kansas with additional low-temperature reacting and chemical blending capabilities just outside of Midland, Texas and chemical blending capabilities in Sonora, Texas.
 In Canada, CES has a chemical manufacturing and reacting facility located in Delta, British Columbia with additional chemical blending capabilities located in Carlyle, Saskatchewan, Nisku, Alberta, and Grand Prairie, Alberta.
 CES also leverages third party partner relationships to drive innovation in the consumable fluids and chemicals business.

 CES continues to see improvement in its financial position and the Company's Board of Directors and management believe that the market price of CES' common shares do not reflect their underlying value.
 On July 17, 2018, the Company began a normal course issuer bid ("NCIB") to repurchase for cancellation up to 24,587,978 common shares.
-The NCIB will terminate on July 16, 2019 or such earlier date as the maximum number of common shares are purchased pursuant to the NCIB or the NCIB is completed or is terminated at the Company's election.
-Since inception of the NCIB and up to March 31, 2019, the Company has repurchased 5,160,500 common shares at an average price of \$3.99 per share for a total amount \$20.6 million, representing 21% of total shares available to repurchase.
-Subsequent to March 31, 2019, the Company has repurchased 822,400 additional common shares at a weighted average price per share of \$2.78 per share for a total amount of \$2.3 million.
+Since inception of the NCIB and up to June 30, 2019, the Company has repurchased 7,873,003 common shares at an average price of \$3.45 per share for a total amount \$27.2 million, representing 32% of total shares available to repurchase.
+Subsequent to June 30, 2019, the Company has repurchased 185,000 additional common shares at a weighted average price per share of \$1.94 per share for a total amount of \$0.4 million and renewed the existing NCIB to repurchase for cancellation up to 18,649,192 common shares.
+The renewed NCIB will terminate on July 16, 2020 or such earlier date as the maximum number of common shares are purchased pursuant to the NCIB or the NCIB is completed or is terminated at the Company's election.

 On June 14, 2018, CES doubled its monthly cash dividend from \$0.0025 to \$0.005 per common share.
-During Q1 2019, CES declared dividends totalling \$0.015 per share as compared to \$0.0075 per share for Q1 2018, resulting in a Dividend Payout Ratio averaging 11.5% in Q1 2019 as compared to 6.5% in Q1 2018.
+During Q2 2019, CES declared dividends totalling \$0.015 per share as compared to \$0.0075 per share for Q2 2018, resulting in a Dividend Payout Ratio averaging 15% in Q2 2019 as compared to 10% in Q2 2018.
 Further discussion on the Company's dividend is included in the Liquidity and Capital Resources section of this document.